Arms industry of Russia: Exports

 The Sukhoi Su-57 fifth generation fighter and the BrahMos supersonic multiple usage cruise missile are the most visible outcomes of joint venture production with India.
 The Center for Analysis of the World Arms Trade estimates the value of equipment acquired by Caracas from the Russian defence industry at $4.4 billion.
 This includes 24 Su-30MK2V fighters, 100,000 AK-103 assault rifles, more than 40 Mi-17V-5 multipurpose helicopters, 10 Mi-35M2 attack helicopters, three Mi-26T2 heavy transport helicopters and 5,000 SVD sniper rifles.
 India is working on two co-design defense projects with Russia – the FGFA and the Multi-role Transport Aircraft, which is already in detailed design stage.

 Recently, Russia has made arms deals with UAE, Saudi Arabia, Iraq and Egypt.

+Russia claimed that it has earned $13.75 billion from export arms contracts in 2024 and over $15 billion in 2025 with exports to more than 30 countries mostly from Africa, although the West questions the numbers' accuracy.
+Vladimir Putin claimed in February 2026 that Russia runs or develops more than 340 military-technical cooperation projects with 14 countries.
+He then claimed in September 2026 that Russia's overall arms export order portfolio exceeds $70 billion.